werf/werf/docs/_includes/reference/cli/werf_helm_plugin_uninstall.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-uninstall one or more Helm plugins
+Uninstall one or more Helm plugins.

 {{ header }} Syntax